leihub3/music-exam-builder/VERCEL_DEPLOYMENT.md

 3. **Deploy**
    - Vercel will automatically build and deploy on every push to your main branch
-   - The `vercel.json` configuration ensures the build runs from the `frontend` directory
+   - Make sure the Root Directory is set to `frontend` in Project Settings

 ## Backend Deployment